interacsean/domakey/README.md

 Where...

-`tmplName` is a script filename (with or without '.js' extension) within the `./domakey/` directory
+`tmplName` is a script filename (with or without '.js' extension) within the `/.domakey/` directory

 `params` are arbitrary, repeatable parameters to be passed to your script.

-For example:
+Any argument preceeded by two dashes (`--`) will be cast to boolean; if starting with '`--no-`', it will become false, otherwise true.
+These can be passed anywhere after the script name parameter (order has no effect.)

+**For example:**

-`domakey parser --ignore-whitespace --no-overwrite json html` will run `./domakey/parser.js`.
+`domakey parser --ignore-whitespace --no-overwrite json html` will run `/.domakey/parser.js`.
 The function in parser.js will receive the following argument:

 ```
 {